The 5 Most Common Causes of Roof Leaks

-Imagine you look up at your ceiling during a thunderstorm only to find a big dark stain.
-The realization that your roof is leaking drops a stone in your stomach.
-At some point in life, every homeowner experiences this dreaded feeling and learns that a roof leakcouldn’t be anything less than a nightmare.
+The realization that you have a roof leak tends to drop like a stone in your stomach.
+Whether it's hidden behind your walls causing a slow creeping drip, or looks something like a bad replica of Niagra Falls, roof leaks are a pest.
+At some point in life, every homeowner experiences this dreaded feeling and learns that a roof leak couldn’t be anything less than a nightmare.

 1. Cracked Flashing

-Roofers usually use tar to seal the flashing together and to fill in the cracks.
-But over time, it can corrode, causing cracks or gaps in the flashing.
-Often strong winds and rains cause the flashing to crack.
+Roofers usually use tar to seal the flashing together and to fill in the cracks, but over time, it can corrode, causing cracks or gaps in the flashing.
+Oftentimes, strong winds and rains cause the flashing to crack.

 2. Broken Shingles